• Home

 Jessica Ramos Bill Proposes Simpler E-Bike/E-Scooter Legislation

-LegislationLike Gov. Cuomo’s idea, Ramos’s invoice definitely eliminates the country from regulating the currently unlawful cars, allowing neighborhood municipalities to set their own e-bike and e-scooter rules.
+LegislationLike Gov. Cuomo’s idea, Ramos’s invoice eliminates the state from regulating the currently unlawful cars, allowing neighborhood municipalities to set their own e-bike and e-scooter rules.
 As a result, the bill could position New York City one step nearer in the direction of legalizing e-motorcycles extensively utilized by immigrant delivery people, who face NYPD harassment and hefty fines for using automobiles.

 Johnson said he was “not injured” in the crash, but that he was “scraped, scratched [and] covered in black stains from the tar on the road.”
 Well-wishers filled Johnson’s Twitter feed, but others pointed out that the Speaker’s experience might come back to haunt supporters of the still-illegal form of micro-mobility.
 “A bad sign for the bill being considered that would legalize e-scooters in NYC?” tweeted Jeff Coltin, a reporter for City & State.
 The Speaker is on vacation in the Mexican capital through Friday, his office confirmed.